 D. Non‐Refundable Fee Schedule

+The following non‐refundable fees govern the application processing, reprocessing and reservation of LIHTC and the fees to monitor and report compliance.
 The following non‐refundable fees must be paid either with a wire transfer, money order or certified check.
 LHC will return any other form of payment and disqualify the application.